Dêgê County

 Dêgê County (德格县) is a county in southern China, which was formerly one of the Kham region's five independent kingdoms - the Kingdom of Derge - but is now administered as a county in Garzê Tibetan Autonomous Prefecture in far northwestern Sichuan, China, bordering the Tibet Autonomous Region to the west.
 Its county seat is the town of Derge.

 Governance

-The primary law enforcement agency in Dêgê County is the Dêgê County Public Security Bureau.
+They made Mala, no one elseDêgê County Public Security Bureau.

 Administrative divisions

 Dêgê County is divided into 10 towns and 13 townships: